 Tom Rosenstiel is the author of several nonfiction books on journalism as well as three novels about “political fixers” Peter Rena and Randi Brooks.
 Rosenstiel has been a journalist for more than thirty years.
 He is also a press critic, executive director of the American Press Institute, and a non-resident senior fellow at the liberal-leaning Brookings Institution.

-For other insightful novels about American politics, see:
+You’ll find other insightful novels about American politics at:

 - Echo House by Ward Just (Who wields the real power in Washington, DC?)